The Bright Futures Plan

 Build an effective plan suited to your loved one’s need

 Every family is unique.
 Because of this, no two plans are exactly alike, but they do share some essential features.
-The Bright Futures Ability Network is a customized, comprehensive and proactive approach to ensuring that your disabled loved one’s long-term needs are properly addressed to deliver the very best quality of life possible.
+The Bright Futures Plan by Ability Private Client Group is a customized, comprehensive and proactive approach to ensuring that your disabled loved one’s long-term needs are properly addressed to deliver the very best quality of life possible.

-The Bright Futures Ability Network contains several important components:
+The Bright Futures Plan by Ability Private Client Group contains several important components:

 Last Will and Testament

 The will is a crucial part of the plan.
 It spells out how you want your estate to be distributed after your death, and it usually establishes the Henson Trust.

 Virtually all disability plans will contain a Henson Trust.
 This is the vehicle that allows us to leave money for the benefit of our sons and daughters with disabilities, without preventing them from participating in the Ontario Disability Support Program.
 It also becomes the primary source of quality of life funding for our sons or daughters with a disability after we have passed on.

 Parents of people with disabilities should ensure that powers of attorney for property and for medical care are established for themselves.
 This will ensure that care for their own needs will be available if they should become incapacitated in the future.
 In some cases, the person with the disability should also establish power of attorney for themselves.

 Registered Disability Savings Plan